lukemassa/chess/README.md

 - Castling
 - Track whether the king/rook has moved for castling Maybe a simple "castleQueensideAllowed" and "castleKingsideAllowed" variables that are set to false when those pieces move?
-- Prevent moving if a piece is intervening for non-knights
 - Pawn promotion
 - En Passant